-Since 1944, the New England Forestry Foundation has been dedicated to promoting the sound and sustainable management of our region’s private forestlands.
-Today, we hold more than 150 forests totaling more than 38,000 acres, which demonstrate sustainable forestry for wood, wildlife habitat, biodiversity, and education.
-Our woodlands are certified by the American Tree Farm System® and also certified to Forest Stewardship Council™ standards.
+Our woodlands are certified to Forest Stewardship Council™ standards and are also certified by the American Tree Farm System®.
 By passing these environmental audits, NEFF meets the principles and criteria that describe how the forest is managed to meet the social, economic, ecological, and cultural needs of present and future generations.
 We invite you to learn more about our dedication to sound forest stewardship.

 Through forest management, a person or organization takes a thoughtful, considered approach to the long-term stewardship of a forest’s natural resources to meet specific goals.
 Goals can vary widely depending on the management project, and may include wood production, improving wildlife habitat, and protecting the forest’s interconnected waterways.

 Forest management and forestry are conducted by licensed foresters, and are umbrella terms that encompass many different ways of treating a forest.

 In the 1930s and 40s, an eclectic group of foresters and outdoor enthusiasts grew concerned about destructive overharvesting on private New England forestlands.
 In response, they formed the New England Forestry Foundation (NEFF) in 1944 and devoted it to the practice, teaching and promotion of sustainable forestry that accounted for the many ways forests benefit the world—like by cleaning water as it runs toward rivers and streams—rather than just wood production alone.